ElcoK/BigData_AED/_sources/week6/lecture.md

 :class: important
 - Understand the concept of Nature Language Processing
 - Gain a basic understand of how social media data can be explored and used.
+- Know how you can access Twitter data and use it in Python.
 `````

 ## Natural Language Processing